-Active Gloucestershire has an active and effective Board of six Trustees, comprising a Chair, and five others, all of whom were recruited transparently on a skills-led basis.
+Active Gloucestershire has an active and effective Board of ten Trustees, comprising a Chair, and nine others, all of whom were recruited transparently on a skills-led basis.
 All Trustees are appointed for an initial term of three years.
 No Trustee may serve more than nine years, unless in exceptional circumstances and with prior agreement from the Board.
 A Trustee who retires from the Board after a period of nine years is ineligible for re-appointment for a period of four years, after this time, should they successfully be re-appointed as a Trustee, their years of service will commence again at zero.
+Jon McGinty is the Senior Independent Director (SID) and is appointed by the Trustees.
+As SID Jon acts as a sounding board for the Chair, undertakes the Chairs appraisal and leads on the review of board effectiveness.

-There were several changes during the 2023/24 year.
+There were several changes during the 2024/25 year.